South Dakota e-commerce sale tax fight reaches U.S. Supreme Court

 "Things have changed a lot since 1992.
 The entire nature of interstate commerce has changed," Martz said.

-E-commerce companies supporting Wayfair, Overstock and Newegg include two that provide online platforms for individuals to sell online: eBay Inc<EBAY.O> and Etsy Inc<ETSY.O>.
+E-commerce companies supporting Wayfair, Overstock and Newegg include two that provide online platforms for individuals to sell online: eBay Inc and Etsy Inc.

 "Win or lose at the Supreme Court, we will continue to advocate for a legislative solution and a level playing field where all retailers collect and remit sales tax on the same basis," Wayfair spokeswoman Jane Carpenter said in a statement.